Donnie Lee Cochran (1954- )

 Public domain image

 Born in Pelham, Georgia, on July 6, 1954, Donnie L. Cochran was one of the nine sons of farmers Isaac C. Cochran and Addie B. Cochran.
-As a child he was fascinated by planes flying close to his home and became increasingly committed to becoming a pilot and to perform aerobatics.
-At Savannah State University, a historically black school in Georgia, Cochran was a scholarship student in the Navy ROTC program.
-In 1976 he received his bachelor’s degree there in civil engineering and was commissioned a Navy ensign.
+As a child, he was fascinated by planes flying close to his home and became increasingly committed to becoming a pilot and performing aerobatics.
+Cochran was a scholarship student in the Navy ROTC program at Savannah State University, a historically Black school in Georgia.
+In 1976, he received his bachelor’s degree in civil engineering and was commissioned a Navy ensign.

 Cochran was assigned to Naval Air Station Miramar in San Diego, California, then duty aboard the USS Ranger.
 He earned a diploma at the Air War College in Montgomery, Alabama, and he also took classes at Troy State University in Troy, Alabama, where he earned a master’s degree in human resource management.
 Between 1992 and 1994, he commanded three fighter jet squadrons.

-In November 1994, Cochran returned for another two-year assignment with the Blue Angels but this time as the team’s first African American commander and flying in the number one position.
-Citing increasing safety concerns facing the team, including his own performance that he criticized as less than the 100 percent, he exited the Blue Angeles on May 28, 1996.
+In November 1994, Cochran returned for another two-year assignment with the Blue Angels, this time as the team’s first African American commander and flying in the number one position.
+Citing increasing safety concerns facing the team and his performance, which he criticized as less than 100 percent, he exited the Blue Angels on May 28, 1996.

 Cochran’s book, Glad To Be Here: My Lessons Learned as a Blue Angels Flight Leader and Pilot (2016), traces his unusual odyssey and career.
-Cochran wife Donna is a realtor; they have one son, Donnie Lee Cochran Jr.
+Cochran’s wife, Donna, is a realtor; they have one son, Donnie Lee Cochran Jr.